scando1993/thingsboard.github.io/docs/user-guide/install/aws.md

 * TOC
 {:toc}

-This guide describes how to install ThingsBoard on AWS EC2 using public AWS AMIs.
+This guide describes how to install Pacificsoft on AWS EC2 using public AWS AMIs.

 ##### Step 1.
 Choose AMI type, instance type and region

-ThingsBoard supports two AMI types depending on the database used:
+Pacificsoft supports two AMI types depending on the database used:

- - Monolithic ThingsBoard v2.3 instance with Cassandra running as a docker container;
+ - Monolithic Pacificsoft v2.3 instance with Cassandra running as a docker container;

-   For Cassandra based AMI you can choose **any** instance type with at least 4GB of RAM, since ThingsBoard server and Cassandra requires 4Gb of RAM.
+   For Cassandra based AMI you can choose **any** instance type with at least 4GB of RAM, since Pacificsoft server and Cassandra requires 4Gb of RAM.
- - Monolithic ThingsBoard v2.3 instance with PostgreSQL running as a docker container.
+ - Monolithic Pacificsoft v2.3 instance with PostgreSQL running as a docker container.

-   For PostgreSQL based AMI you can choose **any** instance type with at least 1GB of RAM, since ThingsBoard server and PostgreSQL requires at least 1Gb of RAM.
+   For PostgreSQL based AMI you can choose **any** instance type with at least 1GB of RAM, since Pacificsoft server and PostgreSQL requires at least 1Gb of RAM.

-Both AMIs are based on monolithic version of ThingsBoard and are deployed as a docker container inside the Ubuntu 18.04 VM.
+Both AMIs are based on monolithic version of Pacificsoft and are deployed as a docker container inside the Ubuntu 18.04 VM.
 Both AMIs are created to simplify the deployment and getting started process.
 We recommend to use those AMIs as a shared development environments and move to microservices deployment once you plan a production deployment.